-Technical Studies (TS23) Degree
+Technical Studies, Degree (TS23) Degree

 The Technical Studies Associate Degree program is designed to prepare students for employment in a variety of positions in today's technical industry fields.
 This program offers students learning opportunities that develop higher level academic skills required for job acquisition, retention, and advancement.
 It is specifically open to students who have already completed another approved technical or industrial program of study.
 The program emphasizes a continuation of technical studies theory and practical applications necessary for successful employment.
 Program graduates receive an Associate of Applied Science degree in Technical Studies and will be qualified for employment as technicians.

 - Submit a completed application and application fee

 - Be at least 16 years of age

 - Submit official high school transcript or High School Equivalency transcript or college transcripts showing successful completion of 60+ semester credits or 72+ quarter credits

 - Submit official college transcripts, if applicable